Hebrews 5:8 — Although he was a son, he learned obedience through what he suffered.

 One of those skills is learning to obey orders.
 The training in bootcamp includes learning about chain-of-command and following orders.
 Without this kind of structure and discipline chaos ensues.
 It is dangerous to everyone if soldiers do what they want instead of what they are told to do.
 The coordination of multiple forces and units in a combat zone requires that a comprehensive plan and strategy be executed meticulously by the soldiers receiving orders.
 That’s why soldiers are trained to obey.

-This is why the Hebrew writer says he “learned obedience through what he suffered.”
+This is why the Hebrew writer says He “learned obedience through what he suffered.”
 Jesus didn’t breeze through the human experience.
-He endured suffering and struggle like us.
+He endured suffering and struggles like us.
 This doesn’t imply only catastrophic things, but the difficulty of learning new tasks.
-If he worked with his adoptive father, Joseph, then he had to learn those skills.
+If He worked with His adoptive father, Joseph, then He had to learn those skills.
 They didn’t come automatically.

 Reflection & Journal:

-What surprises you the most about the idea that Jesus matured and learned things in his humanity?
+- What surprises you the most about the idea that Jesus matured and learned things in His humanity?

-How should we be encouraged by Jesus’ shared experience with our sufferings?
+- How should we be encouraged by Jesus’ shared experience with our sufferings?

-What kind of things do we suffer and learn obedience from in our walk with God?
+- What kind of things do we suffer and learn obedience from in our walk with God?